-- 7.5.1 TPCx-AI defines three primary metrics: - a) A Performance Metric, AIUCpm@SF, reflecting the TPCx-AI use case throughput (see Clause7.5.6) - b) A Price-Performance metric, \$/AIUCpm@SF (see Clause 7.5.77.5.6) - c) System availability date (see Clause 7.5.8). - 7.5.2 Secondary metrics are additional metrics defined below are provided as part of the Report: - a) Computed Load Metric T\LD as defined in Clause 7.5.4 - b) Computed Power Training Test Metric TPTT - c) Computed Power Serving Test Metric TPST - d) Computed Throughput Test Metric TTT - e) Elapsed time for each Use Case in load test and all the Power and throughput tests. - f) Accuracy metrics for each use case - g) When TPC\Energy option is chosen for reporting, the TPCx-AI energy metric reports the power per performance and is expressed as Watts/AIUCpm@SF. (see TPC-Energy specification for additional requirements). - 7.5.3 Each secondary metric shall be referenced in conjunction with the scale factor at which it was achieved.
-For example, Load Time references shall take the form of Load Time @ SF, or "Load Time = 10 hours @ 300GB". - 7.5.4 The Performance Metric of the TPCx-AI benchmark, AIUCpm@SF, is computed by combining metric components representing the load, power, and throughput tests: - 7.5.4.1 TLD is the load factor computed as:
+- 7.5.1 TPCx-AI defines three primary metrics: - a) A Performance Metric, AIUCpm@SF, reflecting the TPCx-AI use case throughput (see Clause7.5.7) - b) A Price-Performance metric, \$/AIUCpm@SF (see Clause 7.5.8) - c) System availability date (see Clause 7.5.10). - 7.5.2 Secondary metrics are additional metrics defined below are provided as part of the Report : - a) Computed Load Metric TLD as defined in Clause 7.5.6 - b) Computed Power Training Test Metric T{PTT} - c) Computed Power Serving Test Metric T{PST} - d) Computed Throughput Test Metric T{TT} - e) When TPC_Energy option is chosen for reporting, the TPCx-AI energy metric reports the power per performance and is expressed as Watts/AIUCpm@SF. (see TPC-Energy specification for additional requirements). - 7.5.3 Each secondary metric shall be referenced in conjunction with the scale factor at which it was achieved.
+For example, Load Time references shall take the form of Load Time @ SF, or "Load Time = 7900seconds @ 300GB". - 7.5.4 The start time for any test is when the timestamp is taken before the first use case of the test is submitted to the SUT by the driver. - 7.5.5 The End time of any test is when the timestamp is taken after the last use case of the test completes and is acknowledged by the driver from the SUT.

+7.5.6 The Performance Metric of the TPCx-AI benchmark, AIUCpm@SF, is computed by combining metric components representing the load, power, and throughput tests:

+$7.5.6.1T{LD}$ is the load factor computed as:

-$$T{LD} = 0.3 T{Load}$$
+$$T{LD} = T{Load}$$